metastreet-labs/metastreet-yield-pass/docs/INTEGRATION.md

 # Yield Adapters

-Yield adapters facilitate assigning NFTs to operators, harvesting yield, claiming yield tokens, and withdrawing NFTs.
+Yield adapters facilitate assigning node NFTs to operators, harvesting yield, claiming yield tokens, and withdrawing node NFTs.

 Yield adapters are implemented with the [`IYieldAdapter`](../src/interfaces/IYieldAdapter.sol) interface.

 Yield adapters implement four main hooks in this interface:

-* `setup()` to assign NFTs to operators
+* `setup()` to assign node NFTs to operators
 * `harvest()` to periodically harvest yield
 * `claim()` to claim yield tokens
-* `initiateWithdraw()` and `withdraw()` to initiate and complete withdrawal of NFTs
+* `redeem()` and `withdraw()` to redeem and withdraw node NFTs